pillowpilot/clt_crux_docu/events/whatsapp-business-message-received/index.md

 name: WhatsApp Business API Message Received
 version: 0.0.1
 summary: |
-  Indicates that there is a new message |
-  from the WhatsApp Business API
+  Indicates that there is a new message from the WhatsApp Business API
 schemaPath: 'schema.json'
 ---
+# WhatsApp Business API Message Received Event

 ## Architecture Diagram